-This year Australia has reached its threshold on March 23 (today) and New Zealand has jumped from 15 May to 19 April in just one year.
-For comparison, this year the United States’ date was 13 March, the United Kingdom’s date will fall on 19 May and China’s will be on 2 June.
-(Below this article is a full range of other country dates.)
+This year Australia has reached its threshold on 23 March (the same as last year) and New Zealand has also stayed at its date of 19 April for another year.
+This comes after New Zealand's huge jump from 15 May in 2020 to 19 April in 2021.
+For context and comparison, this year the United States’ date was 13 March, the United Kingdom’s date will fall on 19 May and China’s will be on 2 June.
+Below this article is a full range of other country dates.

 This raises challenging questions about intergenerational justice and our current consumption patterns.
 It also creates a serious and urgent need to rethink what we consume and how to change our thinking, and most importantly our behaviour.